Sagebox/Sagebox-rs/README.md

 - **Designer Controls and Skins**
   - Sagebox includes a range of built-in controls (e.g., sliders, buttons, input boxes), and developers can create plug-in widgets.
   - Expanded custom-skin support and the ability to define fully custom controls are currently in progress.
+- **GPU Graphic Controls**
+  - Currently, controls are draw via the CPU and placed in a traditional window.
+  - A GPU version will place the controls on the GPU window that can be used in the same window as your graphics.
+    - The GPU control set will have the same flexibility and scalability as current controls.
+    - This is essentially an "immediate mode" GUI for the GPU window.
+  - This has already been designed and implemention will hopefully start in the next year.
 - **Other Platforms**
    - Sagebox is written as platform-agnostic kernel.
 Adding Android, macOS, and other platforms is a directional goal.
 - **Fast, AVX image-processing functions**
   - Sagebox originated from the Sagelight Editor, which was heavily optimized with AVX-level code.
 The plan is to bring many of those fast image-processing routines into Sagebox as general-purpose functions, or possibly as a separate interfacing library that may be released as open source.
-  - Several of these functions are already used internally in Sagebox, and others produce compelling graphical examples — making it practical and worthwhile to expose them as standalone tools developers can use in their own projects.
+  - Several of these functions are already used internally in Sagebox, and others produce compelling graphical examples, making it practical and worthwhile to expose them as standalone tools developers can use in their own projects.
 - **Educational**
   - While Sagebox already works well in educational contexts, the plan is to expand on this with ready-to-use "lab spaces" and other specific widgets and procedural frameworks to make implementation of GUI-based graphics and controls in a way where they don't become a significant part of the code just for a small project.

-As Sagebox continues to grow, the developer community is invited to help shape its direction and contribute to making it even better.

 # Support Sagebox

 Sagebox is actively developed and welcomes early support from developers and contributors.

+As Sagebox continues to grow, the developer community is invited to help shape its direction and contribute to making it even better.

 Supporting the project helps prioritize key improvements, expand cross-platform capabilities, and maintain the momentum of a long-term, high-performance GUI system purpose-built for Rust.

 If Sagebox feels like something worth supporting, consider contributing to its continued development: